graysky2/profile-cleaner/README.md

     apt-key adv --keyserver keyserver.ubuntu.com --recv-keys FF7F9516
     apt-get update
     apt-get install profile-cleaner

+###Gentoo Users
+To add the overlay to your Gentoo system:

+    layman -a laurentb
+    emerge profile-cleaner

 ###Mint Users
 To add the PPA (personal package archive) to your Mint system (tested on 14.1), and to install psd: